fbrundu/pymrmr/README.rst

 This method requires 3 input parameters:

 * First parameter is a pandas DataFrame (http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) containing the input dataset, discretised as defined in the original paper (for ref. see http://home.penglab.com/proj/mRMR/).
 The rows of the dataset are the different samples.
 The first column is the classification (target) variable for each sample.
-The remaining columns are the different variables (features) which may be selected by the algorithm. (see "Sample Data Sets" at http://home.penglab.com/proj/mRMR/ to download sample dataset to test this algorithm);
+The remaining columns are the different variables (features) which may be selected by the algorithm. (see "Sample Data Sets" at http://home.penglab.com/proj/mRMR/ to download sample dataset to test this algorithm). **IMPORTANT**: the column names (feature names) should be of type string;
 * Second parameter is a string which defines the internal Feature Selection method to use (defined in the original paper): possible values are "MIQ" or "MID";
 * Third parameter is an integer which defines the number of features that should be selected by the algorithm.